smals-jy/evs/README.md

 Made by IMEC vzw for Vlaamse Agentschap Zorg & Gezondheid / Vitalink.
 Updated by [Jacques Yakoub](https://github.com/jy95) to support mandatory eHealth changes in October 2023, scripts to automate the release process ,...

+## Disclaimer
+This project is maintained by volunteers.
+All work is undertaken freely and out of personal dedication.
+No formal support, warranty, or guarantee of future maintenance is provided.
+Use this software "as is."

 ## Terms & Conditions
 The EVS source code is licensed as open source software under the terms of the GNU Affero General Public License v3 ([AGPLv3](https://www.gnu.org/licenses/agpl-3.0.txt)).